paulnarz/icebox/README.md

 ### IRTest_Send
 Test sketch for sending IR codes to a device.

+### IRTest_Send_Keyboard
+Test sketch to listen for messages from the serial input and relay them to the RF transmitter.

 ### TemperatureReader
 Arduino sketch for periodically logging values from a temperature sensor.